Diethood » Pumpkin Pie Spice Scones

-Light and sweet Pumpkin Pie Spice Scones are flavored with rich fall spices and coated in a simple but delicious cream glaze.
-Significantly healthier than Starbucks Pumpkin scones and a perfect easy cream scone recipe for fall baking!
+Light and sweet Pumpkin Scones are flavored with pumpkin creamer, rich fall spices and coated in a simple but delicious cream glaze.
+Similar but healthier than Starbucks Pumpkin scones and a perfect easy cream scone recipe for Fall baking!

 An assortment of glazed pumpkin spice scones on a baking sheet with a bottle of International Delight Pumpkin Pie Spice Creamer in the background.

 These cream scones contain 150 calories less than the Starbucks Pumpkin scones they were inspired by.
-Along with pumpkin pie spice creamer, they’re made with healthy yogurt and oats, and half the butter!
-Here are the ingredients:
+Along with pumpkin pie spice creamer, they’re made with healthy yogurt, oats, and half the butter!
+They are fabulous for breakfast, brunch, lunch, or even a cozy dessert served with coffee or tea.

 • Pumpkin Pie Spice Coffee Creamer: Infuses the scones with a delicious burst of creamy Pumpkin spice flavor.
 My forever favorite is the seasonal Pumpkin Pie Spice Creamer from International Delight.
 I stock up every year!